SemiCroustii/ubox-camera-ha/README.md

 ## Disclaimer

-This is an unofficial integration and is not affiliated with Ubia.
+This is an unofficial integration and is not affiliated with Ubox.
 Use at your own risk.

 ## Support